(See also Neonatal Seizure Disorders.)

-Febrile seizures occur in about 2 to 5% of children < 6 yr; most occur at age 6 to 36 mo.
+Febrile seizures occur in about 2 to 5% of children 6 months to 5 years of age, and most occur between 12 months and 18 months of age.
 Febrile seizures may be simple or complex:

 Most (> 90%) febrile seizures are simple.